cce-bigdataintro-1160/CEBD-1160-fall-2019-site/5-pythonadv.md

-# Python Functions, Libraries & Numerical Analysis
+# Python Libraries for Data Manipulation

 ### Agenda
 * Importing and Using Libraries